 Why Do Businesses Outsource Processes?

-American businesses choose to outsource for many reasons.
 Some people believe that businesses are only after the tax break associated with outsourcing jobs, or “shipping jobs overseas” as some political ads claim.
 According to PolitiFact, this is a flawed notion.
 PolitiFact concedes that there are tax breaks for a company when it relocates, whether out of country or to a different state, but there is no specific tax break or loophole in the U.S. tax code related to outsourcing.

 What is relevant to this argument, however, is that the U.S. corporate income tax is one of the highest in the developed world (39.1 percent).
 Therefore, U.S. companies benefit from outsourcing operations to countries with a lower income tax because businesses pay the rate of their host country.
 In addition, businesses cite many other reasons to engage in outsourcing: